 We need the awareness and aliveness of both the masculine and the feminine but clearly our current way of life has steered us in the direction of the head.
 It's now time to restore our intrinsic balance.
-(BTW your third brain is your heart).
+(BTW our third brain is our heart).

-The Enteric brain in the belly, what I call the Centre, provides the impetus for healthy self care, postural alignment and dietary choices.
-It also provides guidance to prevent the build up of stress and tension which leads to disease and ageing in both body and mind... when we're attuned to it.
+The Enteric brain in the belly, what I call our 'Centre', provides the impetus for healthy self care, postural alignment and dietary choices.
+When we're highly attuned to our Centre, it also guides us in the prevention of the build up of stress and tension which leads to disease and ageing in both body and mind.

-We can tune into our Centre in many ways because just like our cranial brain, it connects with every part of the body and every aspect of our being.
+We can connect with our Centre in many ways because just like our cranial brain, it connects with every part of the body and every aspect of our being:

-We can drop into our body and feel every nuance of our emotional responses to life as we rest our awareness here.
+We can drop into our body and feel every nuance of our emotional responses to life as we rest our awareness there.